boardthatpowder/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-Within my method _distortion_correction()_ I use _cv2.undistort()_ along with my previously calculated distortion coefficients and camera matrix to correct the distortion of images.
+Within the method _distortion_correction()_ I use _cv2.undistort()_ along with my previously calculated distortion coefficients and camera matrix to correct the distortion of images.

 Example images: